 2).
 The UCF has an online crowdfundraiser that is primarily intended to raise support for this plant.
 Please take a look at that fundraiser here: https://go.rallyup.com/endpoverty

 We are seeking the help of some creatives, to help amplify this fundraiser via digital media, to enable us leverage the power of the masses to raise the needed support.

 3).
 The prospect of raising the needed $15m (or ideally more) via a crowdfundraiser is purely contingent.
 We are very earnestly in need of helping hands, e.g. from people in the business world, or those from the philanthropic community, who may be able to help us raise part of this money either via personal contributions, or via their networks.

 1).
 Share our current fundraiser, and be sure to make a contribution.
-Another way you can help is by rallying your network to help us raise a small fraction of the needed funding.
+Another way you can help is by creating your own fundraiser on our behalf as an individual, or as a team, here.

 2).
 Place one or two people from your team directly at the UCF (once COVID-19 abates), and then work with us as ONE team from start to finish, to help us develop this plant — by sharing knowledge, and recruiting your network to lend a hand in any possible way.

 3).
-For people from the philanthropic community, and those from the business world (especially those who make up the UN Global Compact) who believe in the possibility of meeting the SDGs through cross-sector collaborations, one way you could help is by chipping in, or rallying your network to help us raise a fraction of the needed funding.
+For people from the philanthropic community, and those from the business world (esp. those who are members of the UN Global Compact) who believe in the possibility of meeting the SDGs through cross-sector collaborations, one way you could help is by chipping in, or rallying your network to help us raise a fraction of the needed funding.
 Every little support that we could raise will make a strategic incremental beginning.

 5).
 If you possess any hands-on skills that you could offer on a volunteering basis (e.g. as an industrial designer; food technologist, mechanical engineer etc), come and work with us on the ground in Uganda, to develop this plant, once the coronavirus has relented.